karanmitroo/instagram-automation/README.md

-# Selenium Automation
+# Instagram Automation with Selenium

-Automating web browser using Selenium/ Python.
+Automating web browser using Selenium - Python.<br>
 This app lets user to like and download all the instagram content of any user they are following.

 ## Getting Started